TaillanJulien/P7_Code/README.md

 #### Step four :

-- Now, you can acces to the site at this adress : http://localhost:8080/
+- Now, you can access to the site at this adress : http://localhost:8080/